 Gabby Petito family lawsuit: who are they suing?

-On Monday, August 8—a few weeks short of the year anniversary of Gabby's disappearance— the Petito family announced a wrongful death lawsuit against the Moab City Police Department, seeking $50 million in damages.
+On Monday, August 8—a few weeks short of the year anniversary of Gabby's disappearance—the Petito family announced a wrongful death lawsuit against the Moab City Police Department, seeking $50 million in damages.

 On August 12, 2021, the Moah police responded to a domestic dispute between Petito and Laundrie shortly before her death, of which body camera footage was released to the public showing a distraught Petito.
 During the encounter, injuries can be seen on Petito's face, which she brushed off to law enforcement, saying that she also had gotten physical with Laundrie.

 An independent investigation previously found that the responding officers Eric Pratt and Daniel Robbins made unintentional mistakes during the encounter, per Buzzfeed News (opens in new tab), including failing to cite Petito for domestic violence, not taking photographs of her physical injuries and neglecting to contact the 911 caller who initially reported seeing Laundrie slap Petito.
-However, the Petito family's lawsuit is accusing the Moab police department of negligence in properly investigating the domestic violence case.

 “While the full evidence has not been made public, when it is released, it will clearly show that if the officers had been properly trained and followed the law, Gabby would still be alive today,” attorney James McConkie said in a statement.